ssarl2/painting_house/painting_house/README.md

 - [?]
 Change the way of seleting a profile image.
 Currently, it can select multiple images
 - [ ] Load only a few posts and load more when it's scrolled down
 - [ ] Bug - If likes are pressed quickly, it will be updated as not expected
+- [ ] Bug - When login failed, the backend crushes
 - [ ] Delete table border at the end

 ### Done